raspberrypilearning/scratch-3-phrasebook/en/step_6.md

 Now you'll use another new tool in Scratch 3.0: Text to Speech!

 --- task ---
-When you are in a country where people speaks a different language to you, it is very useful to know the translation for the sentence "Where are the toilets?".
+When you are in a country where people speak a different language to you, it is very useful to know the translation for the sentence "Where are the toilets?".
 You will add a new sprite to trigger this phrase.

 If you want to, you can create the new sprite by drawing a toilet.